Looking to educate yourself on the Queen’s Commerce application process?

 The Queen’s Commerce cut-off has been 87% for more than a decade, and surprisingly, a large number of students do not meet this grade requirement.

-We estimate around 45% of students do not meet the cut-off.
+Apparently, only about 2,500 of those students do not meet the cut-off.

 This means: if you do meet the cutoff, you’re competing against significantly fewer students.

 Your chances increase to 9%.

 …but students do reject their offers to Queen’s Commerce.